EmirhanSerin1/EmirhanSerin1/README.md

 ## Hi there, I’m Emirhan.

 - I'm calling myself as a Mobile Developer who works mostly with Flutter and Java.
-- I've been making my own Mobile Applications with Flutter for 2 years.
+- I am working in mobile application market for 2.5 years.
+In addition, I've been making my own Mobile Applications with Flutter for 3 years.
 - I like to learn new things so in my spare time.
 I'm taking extra courses about Ios Programming now.
 Also I have little Android experience.
 - I'm confident in my UI/UX design and Frontend skills.
-I am working with Rest Api, Mvvm, State Management(GetX, Provider, Bloc) and Firebase.
+I am working with Design Principles, Mvvm, State Management(GetX, Provider, Bloc, Inherited(Own management)) and Solid Principles.
 - I am currently working at Oyak Yatırım as a Mobile Developer

 ## Connect with me: